claresudbery/clare-wiki-ably/pages/organising/music/logic.md

 - To change instrument: Select a track in left panel, then library can be used to change instrument
 - Repeat playback:
     - If you want to listen to one section repeatedly, drag the sections at the top of the main view, they will highlight in orange, then click the recycle button, top left main window.
+- If you accidentally zoom in or out either horizontally or vertically (easily done iwth the wrong key combinations), you can fix it with the sliders top right in the piano roll.

 ### Drum tracks without sequencing individual notes: